mottbott/docker-k8s-training/kubernetes-config-map-secret.md

 kubectl exec -it hello-kubernetes-59bb8ffc5f-gvlbq -- env | grep MESSAGE
 ```

+💡 There is also a prepared version with a `ConfigMap` under `kubernetes/hello-kubernetes/resource-configmap.yaml`.
+It provides a service under http://localhost:31323

 📝 What can we do?

 If we want to "protect" the values of externalized configuration, we can use `Secrets`